00-kelvin/gordus-rotation/README.md

 ### Meeting with Andrew

 * look for BLAST hits of these same genes on autosomes -- if there are any that are only on sex chromosomes those would be interesting
-* for any TFs, if anything known about consensus sequences, look for genes on other chromosomes that are their targets
+* for any TFs in our candidate list, if anything known about consensus sequences, look for genes on other chromosomes that are their targets
 * look at known dsx orthologs and build a tree with those + our dsx gene family

 ## 26.04.23